DelorianCS/dns-osint/README.md

   <img src="dnsosint.gif" alt="DNSOSINT demo" width="1000"/>
 </p>

 **DNSOSINT** is a lightweight, single-file Python tool for passive reconnaissance on domains.
-It collects subdomains from public certificate transparency logs, resolves them, and enriches the results with reverse DNS and HTTP titles — all without requiring any external dependencies.
+It collects subdomains from public certificate transparency logs, resolves them, and enriches the results with reverse DNS and HTTP titles

----

 ## 🔍 Features